IELTS Essay 1149 - Fewer people want to become teachers

 Sample Answer 1:

 Recently, in many countries, there has been a steady decline in the number of people willing to become teachers, especially in secondary schools.
-This essay will look at reasons for this downfall and propose some solutions.
+This essay will look at the reasons for this downfall and propose some solutions.

 One of the main problems contributing to the lack of interest in pursuing a career in teaching is lower remuneration.
 In other words, salaries earned by teachers are lower compared to other professions.
-For example, a school teacher in Bangladesh earns a salary of 10,000 taka compared to other professions where the salary is at least 25,000 taka.
+For example, a school teacher in Bangladesh earns a salary of 10,000 takas compared to other professions where the salary is at least 25,000 taka.
 Raising the minimum wage of teachers will significantly encourage people to take up teaching as a profession.

 The final cause is the amount is workload; both on and off school hours.
 To elaborate, teachers often have to sacrifice their personal time to check student copies, exam papers at home.
 Doing so does not allow a teacher to rest and recover from stress, which is hazardous to both the psychological and physical well-being of the teacher.
 This eventually causes the burnout effect, where the mind and body cease to function properly.
-An ideal solution to kerb such effect is to improvise work-life balance by the respective school authorities.
-This will attract more teachers to the profession.
+An ideal solution to kerb such an effect is to improvise work-life balance by the respective school authorities.
+This will attract more people to this profession.

 [ Written by - Saad Yasin]